ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/01-ProgrammingBasics.md

 > ## Challenge
 >
-> Write your own pseudocode for an algorithm for making buttered toast.
+> Write your own pseudocode for an algorithm to make buttered toast.
 >> ## Solution
 >>
 >> 1. Take a slice of bread from the package